What is WPA2:

 WPA2 supports two modes of operation depending on the environment which is implemented and the level of security you want to provide.
 These are WPA2 Personal and WPA2 Enterprise.

 WPA2 Personal : A pre-shared key is used to authenticate clients on the WLAN and this is the most applicable mode for home use or for small WiFi networks.
-This is still very secure provided that the pre-shared key remains strictly private within the users of the WiFi network.
+This is still very secure provided that the pre-shared key remains strictly private within the users of the WiFi network and also provided that the key has sufficient length more than 8-10 characters including alphanumeric and special characters.

 A very common scenario with Enterprises that have a Microsoft Active Directory server installed, is to integrate the RADIUS server with the Microsoft AD in order to provide user authentication via the AD user directory.